zer0Kerbal/SimpleCargoSolutions/readme.md

 # Simple Cargo Solutions (CARGO)

-A request came up for just a couple of simple cargo bays.... and here they are!
+A request came up for just a couple of simple stockalike cargo bays.... and here they are!